 There will be 5 non-cumulative exams.
-Exams will be given online through the course's Canvas website.
-The exams will be given during the assigned class time on the class days listed on the schedule on p.
+The exams will be given in class on the class days listed on the schedule on p.
 7 of this syllabus.
-The exams will be open-book and open-notes.
-The exams will be limited to a specific length of time.
-On the exams, the questions will be shown one question at a time, and once you answer a question you will not be able to return to previous questions.
 Exams will cover material from lectures and from the textbook.
 (A tip: Information that is in both the book and lecture is most likely to appear, followed by information from lecture only, then information from the textbook only.)
 Exams will be mostly multiple-choice, but may also include short-answer and/or diagramming questions.
+Exams are closed-book and closed-notes.
 A study guide will be given out before each exam. (aligned with CLO 1, 2, 3; PLO 1, 2)

-Chapter Quizzes:
+Chapter Ouizzes:

 Quizzes covering the textbook readings will be given online through the course's Canvas site.
 You will take quizzes covering chapters 1, 2, 3, 4, 5, 6, 7, 9, 13, and 15.
 For each of these chapters, you will take one quiz.
 The quizzes will be multiple-choice.
 These quizzes are intended to keep you studying at a steady pace over the semester and to allow you to assess your progress.
-The chapter quizzes are open-book and open-notes.
+The chapter quizzes are openbook and open-notes.
 Due dates are listed on the course schedule on p.
 7. The quizzes will be made available on Canvas several days before the due date.
 Specific instructions for how to take the quizzes will be provided soon.
 Each quiz must be completed before its specified due date, or it will not be accepted.
 You must submit the quiz by 11:59pm on the day it is due.
 There are no make-ups on the chapter quizzes.
 You must do them before their time deadline.
 Once the deadline is passed you may not complete the chapter quiz.
 There will be 10 chapter quizzes.
 Your 2 lowest scoring chapter quizzes will not count toward your grade, so 8 chapter quizzes will count toward your grade.
 (This policy of dropping the two lowest chapter quizzes helps in case students have an internet issue during a quiz or a life event that interferes with doing a quiz, because if a student misses one or two chapter quizzes for any reason, then those chapter quizzes will be dropped from their grade.) (aligned with CLO 1, 2, 3; PLO 1, 2)